kyang5/coursedescriptions/source/spring.rst

-COMP 488 Topic: Adv Topics in Cybersecurity
-    | Section 001 (5996) Credits: 3; In person; Lecture
-    | Instructor: David Eric Chan-Tin
-    | Corboy Law Center:0422 (Lake Shore) Tuesday, Thursday 11:30AM-12:45

-    **Notes:**
-    Advanced Topics in Cybersecurity

-COMP 488 Topic: Database Administration
-    | Section 305 (5975) Credits: 3; Blended; Lecture
-    | Instructor: Sargon Hasso
-    | Corboy Law Center:0421 (Water Tower) Tuesday 04:15PM-06:45
-    | Description similar to: :doc:`comp305`

-    **Notes:**
-    Database Administration

-    This is a blended class.
-More details will be forthcoming.

-    Prerequisites:  Comp 251 or Comp 271

-    Business and scientific institutions increasingly use large commercial data base systems.
-This course teaches the theory and practice for the definition, security, backup, tuning, and recovery of these systems.

-    Outcome:  Students will be able to use theory and pragmatic approaches to define and implement realistic solutions for large database administration

-COMP 488 Topic: Game Design and Development
-    | Section 323 (6014) Credits: 3; In person; Lecture
-    | Instructor: Nicholas J Hayward
-    | Cuneo Hall:311 (Lake Shore) Friday 02:45PM-05:15
-    | Description similar to: :doc:`comp323`

 COMP 488 Topic : Adv Topics in Cybersecurity
     | Section 001 (5996) Credits: 3; In person; Lecture
     | Instructor: David Eric Chan-Tin